UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_cluster.md

 ???- tip "Requesting a calculation to run"

     Requesting a calculation to run is described [here](slurm.md).
-    This is done by using the SLURM scheduler.
+    This is done by using the Slurm scheduler.

 - **interactive nodes**: a type of calculation node, where a user can do calculations directly